We are a Tasmanian-approved supplier and we ship seeds all across Australia.

 Do not be too hasty to discard seed that does not germinate, seeds will often lay dormant until the conditions are similar to their natural requirements for germination to occur.
 Containers put to one side will often surprise long after they were discarded.

-Although seed can be sown most of the year around if you avoid the coldest and hottest months of the year, the best time to sow is generally spring.
+Although seeds can be sown most of the year if you avoid the coldest and hottest months, spring is generally the best time to sow.

-Germination generally occurs in around 10-28 days at a soil temperature of 18-22°C
+Germination occurs in around 10-28 days at a soil temperature of 18-22°C

 *Please note: